 The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid

 While millions of people have gained coverage through the expansion of Medicaid under the Affordable Care Act (ACA), state decisions not to implement the expansion leave many without an affordable coverage option.
-Under the ACA, Medicaid eligibility is extended to nearly all low-income individuals with incomes at or below 138 percent of poverty ($28,676 for a family of three in 20181).
-This expansion fills in historical gaps in Medicaid eligibility for adults and was envisioned as the vehicle for extending insurance coverage to low-income individuals, with premium tax credits for Marketplace coverage serving as the vehicle for covering people with moderate incomes.
+Under the ACA, Medicaid eligibility is extended to nearly all low-income individuals with incomes at or below 138 percent of poverty ($17,236 for an individual in 2019).1 This expansion fills in historical gaps in Medicaid eligibility for adults and was envisioned as the vehicle for extending insurance coverage to low-income individuals, with premium tax credits for Marketplace coverage serving as the vehicle for covering people with moderate incomes.
 While the Medicaid expansion was intended to be national, the June 2012 Supreme Court ruling essentially made it optional for states.
-As of June 2018, 17 states had not expanded their programs.2
+As of January 2020, 14 states had not expanded their programs.2